-Those who teach reading and literacy are truly doing a special service for children.
-What would life be like without the ability to pick up a new book and explore brave new worlds?
-While there are many ways to approach spelling lessons, one option is to break up the alphabet and study new words by individual letter.
-Below, you'll find some vocabulary words that start with C for kids as well as activities to keep learning fun and engaging for little learners.
+Children can challenge themselves with easy words that start with C!
+While there are many ways to approach spelling lessons, one option is to break up the alphabet and study new words by individual letters.
+Below, you'll find several C words for kids as well as activities to keep learning fun and engaging for little learners.

 Words That Start With C For Kids